State Guide · Bihar

 Restriction List Properties

 Bihar district administrations maintain block-wise and Anchal-wise Restriction Lists covering all restricted plots.
-If a plot appears on the Restriction List - DO NOT proceed without specific Revenue Department clearance.
+If a plot appears on the Restriction List, do not proceed without specific Revenue Department clearance.

 Self-acquired SC/ST land: Land purchased by SC/ST members from their own funds (not government-assigned) is generally transferable with a standard sale deed.
 Verify whether the original purchase document reveals any government grant conditions — if it was purchased without conditions, a standard sale is possible.